 Five Top Tips for Instagram Success

 In order to become a successful Instagram influencer, you have to make sure that the content you create is the best it can possibly be.
 Not only will it benefit you and your page, but it will also make businesses more likely to pick you out as a representative.
 High quality content is the easiest way to secure listings and the attention of venues.
-To help you up your game, here are a few simple but effective tips for upping your game:
+To help you up your game, here are a few simple but effective tips:

 The best Instagram influencer photos will seem both natural and fit with the aesthetic of the brand they’re promoting.
 Put time into researching a venue before you take a shot for them – try to produce content which complements what the brand already has on their own medias.
 This can be as simple as looking for common colour schemes: is the brand going for a classy, fun, elegant, or summer vibe?
 Matching the tone and theme of your content to theirs immediately improves your chances of being approved.